 What about the weather?
 We have allowed 2 extra weeks in case a session is postponed because of weather.
 Some sessions can be done indoors if needed.
 Your physiotherapist will contact you if there is a change to the scheduled program.

 What does it cost?
 The 5 week program is subsidised thanks to funds raised by the Starboard Paddle For Hope community events and the Pinc & Steel Cancer Rehabilitation Trust.
-There is a $20 surcharge for the assessment screen that you will need to do with your PINC or STEEL physio before the program and a $5 surcharge for each module.
+There assessment screen is fully funded which you need to do with your PINC or STEEL physio before the program.
+There is $5 surcharge for each lesson.

 Who can I contact for more information?
 Your local PINC & STEEL physiotherapist can answer questions about your health and involvement in the program.

 Please feel free to share this information with your GP or breast physician if you discuss PaddleOn with them.
 We would be happy to answer their questions too.